 - ਗੁਰਮੁਖਿ ਹਉਮੈ ਸਬਦਿ ਜਲਾਏ ॥: Internalization of the spiritual Message of the Shabad (the Gurmukh-Hood State of Mind) burn Haumai (false ego-sense). (sggs 942).

-The Gurbani also tells us that the crookedness can be eradicated through the Naam (Shabad, Hukam, Wisdom, Virtues…) – living the Gurmukh Lifestyle through churning the Gurbani.
+The SGGS also guides us that the crookedness can be eradicated through the Naam – Becoming the Gurbani.

-Clearly, the Gurbani is written for the human mind that needs to change its bad habits, bad thinking and bad actions, here and now, not after death.
+Clearly, the Gurbani addresses the human mind that needs to change its crooked habits, thinking and actions, here and now, not after death.

-As medicine is for the alive people not for dead, similarly the Wisdom of the Gurbani is for the minds of the living people, not for animals, not for stones or dead people.
-It’s the mind that has been shut up and confined, as a chick in an eggshell (of doubt, Karamkaand, ignorance, Bikaar or demerits, religious paraphernalia, and so on).
+As medicine is for alive people not for dead, similarly the Wisdom of the Gurbani is for the minds of the living people, not for animals, not for stones or dead people.
+It’s the mind that has been shut up and confined, as a chick in an eggshell (of doubt, Karamkaand, ignorance, religious robes, Bikaar or vices, religious paraphernalia, and so on).

 - ਹਰਿ ਕਾਟੀ ਕੁਟਿਲਤਾ ਕੁਠਾਰਿ ॥ ਭ੍ਰਮ ਬਨ ਦਹਨ ਭਏ ਖਿਨ ਭੀਤਰਿ ਰਾਮ ਨਾਮ ਪਰਹਾਰਿ ॥੧॥ ਰਹਾਉ ॥: (Within whom) the Raam (Naam – Shabad, Gurmat, Wisdom, Virtues…) has cut down the crookedness with the stroke of the axe (of the Naam…), from within (him) the forest of doubt is burnt away in an instant, by the fire of the Divine Naam (..). ||1||Pause|| (sggs1225).